A Framework for Holistic KLD-based Waveform Design for Multi-User-Multi-Target ISAC Systems: The communication KLD: ZF and Arbitrary precoding matrix

 \subsection{Conditional KLD for an Arbitrary Precoding Matrix \texorpdfstring{$\mathbf{W}_\mathrm{c}$}{Wc} and Given Channel Matrix}

 A conditional KLD for communication, in terms of the beamforming matrix $\mathbf{W}_\mathrm{c}$ and for a given channel matrix $\mathbf{H}$, is required to formulate an optimisation problem.
-Considering the received signal representation in \eqref{1}, the conditional mean vectors and variance are, Note that, the variance of the received signal for a given pair of symbols $\{s_{\mathrm{c},k,l}^{(n)},s_{\mathrm{c},k,l}^{(m)}\}\forall\{m,n\},m\neq n$ is equal.
-Thus, the covariance is, by substituting the evaluated mean vectors and covariance matrices in \eqref{mu1}, and \eqref{sig2} into the KLD expression given in \eqref{zb}, we can obtain the KLD for the $k$-th UE in the communication subsystem for each possible pair of unequal data symbols $\{s_{\mathrm{c},k,l}^{(n)}, s_{\mathrm{c},k,l}^{(m)}\}$, $n \neq m$, which can be represented as follows, Thereafter, by considering all possible pairs of dissimilar symbols, then the KLD expression using $\lambda$ is simplified as, It should be noted that the second term in this equation, represents a form of the SINR, where the interference is the sum of IUI and radar interference.
+By noting that the received signal representation $y_{\mathrm{c},k,l}$ in \eqref{1} consists of a desired term, $(K-1)$ statistically independent inter-user symbols and $NT$ independent radar/noise terms, as well as, by considering CLT, the resulting sum is well approximated by a proper complex Gaussian for a typical MIMO-ISAC system which employs large antenna arrays.
+We therefore take $y_{\mathrm{c},k,l}^{(j)}\sim\mathcal{CN}(\mu_{k,j},\Sigma_{\mathrm c,j}),\ \ j \in \{n, m\}$, where the conditional mean vectors and variance are, Note the variance of the received signal for a given pair of symbols $\{s_{\mathrm{c},k,l}^{(n)},s_{\mathrm{c},k,l}^{(m)}\}\forall\{m,n\},m\neq n$ is equal.
+Thus, the covariance is, by substituting the evaluated mean vectors and covariance matrices in \eqref{mu1}, and \eqref{sig2} into the KLD expression given in \eqref{zb}, we can obtain the KLD for the $k$-th UE in the communication subsystem for each possible pair of unequal data symbols $\{s_{\mathrm{c},k,l}^{(n)}, s_{\mathrm{c},k,l}^{(m)}\}$, $n \neq m$, which can be represented as follows, Thereafter, by considering all possible pairs of dissimilar symbols, the KLD expression using $\lambda$ is simplified as, Where the interference is the sum of IUI and radar interference.
+It should be noted that the second term in this equation represents a form of the SINR, confirming KLD's alignment with conventional metrics while uniquely enabling modulation-aware distinguishability and synergistic interference exploitation through its unified hypothesis-testing foundation.